Highfield Level 2 Award for Door Supervisors in the Private Security Industry

 - physical interventions and the implications of their use

-To complete this qualification learners are expected to undertake approximately 45-hours of learning.
-The SIA stipulates a minimum of 32.5 contact hours (4-days) if flexible distance learning is undertaken.
-Please refer to Highfield’s qualification specification for further details on suitable methods of distance learning.
+To complete this qualification learners are expected to undertake approximately 61 hours of learning.
+The SIA stipulates a minimum of 44 contact hours (6-days) if self-study is undertaken.
+Please refer to Highfield’s qualification specification for further details on self-study.